sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/courses/uc/module05binarySearchTrees/40avlTreeSplitOperation.md

     node.right = null
     node.height = 1
     if (node.key <= target) {
-        val (t1LeftTree, t2RightTree) = split(rightChild, target)
+        // We will also clarify and justify the names and order of the properties soon. val (t1LeftTree, t2RightTree) = split(rightChild, target)
         val mergedTree = mergeTwoAvlTrees(whatDoWePassHere, whatDoWePassHere, whatDoWePassHere)
     } else {
-        val (t1LeftTree, t2RightTree) = split(leftChild, target)
+        // We will also clarify and justify the names and order of the properties soon. val (t1LeftTree, t2RightTree) = split(leftChild, target)
         val mergedTree = mergeTwoAvlTrees(whatDoWePassHere, whatDoWePassHere, whatDoWePassHere)
     }